archlinux/archwiki/extensions/Gadgets/README.md

 Configuration
 -------------
-* `$wgGadgetsRepoClass`:  configures which GadgetRepo implementation will be used to source gadgets from.
-Currently, "MediaWikiGadgetsDefinitionRepo" is the recommended setting and default.
-The "GadgetDefinitionNamespaceRepo" is not ready for production usage yet.
+* `$wgGadgetsRepo`:  configures which GadgetRepo implementation will be used to source gadgets from.
+Currently, "definition" mode is the recommended setting and default.
+The "json" mode is not ready for production usage yet.
 * `$wgSpecialGadgetUsageActiveUsers`:  configures whether or not to show active user stats on Special:GadgetUsage.
 True by default.